-As described in Attachment 2, this Housing Element is not a project subject to CEQA, because it can be seen with certainty that it will not cause a physical change in the environment, as there are no rezonings proposed (Public Resources Code Section 21065).
+As described in Attachment 3, this Housing Element is not a project subject to CEQA, because it can be seen with certainty that it will not cause a physical change in the environment, as there are no rezonings proposed (Public Resources Code Section 21065).
 The proposed adoption of the 2023-2031 Housing Element is considered exempt under the "common sense" exemption under state CEQA Guidelines Section 15061(b)(3) because the project involves policies, programs, and actions to meet the City's RHNA and AFFH goals that would not have any potential for causing a significant effect on the environment, and identifying programs and actions that could remove constraints and promote affordable housing development.
 Because the City does not have to rezone any sites or make any physical improvements to adopt the Housing Element, it can be seen with certainty that there is no possibility that the Housing Element would have a significant effect on the environment.
 Thus, the General Plan Amendment to update the Housing Element for the Sixth Housing Cycle (2023-2031) is exempt from CEQA under the common sense exemption.
 Preparation of documentation to support this CEQA determination has been provided (Attachment 3) for consideration of the Housing Element by the Planning Commission and City Council for adoption.

-NOTICE PROVIDED:
+NOTICE PROVIDED

 All meeting noticing requirements were met.
-A public hearing notice for consideration of the Draft Housing Element at the January 10, 2022 Planning Commission special meeting was published in the San Mateo Daily Journal on December 30, 2022, January 4, 2023 and January 9, 2023.
+A public hearing notice for consideration of the Draft Housing Element at the January 12, 2022 Planning Commission special meeting was published in the San Mateo Daily Journal on December 30, 2022, January 4, 2023 and January 9, 2023.
+In addition, a public hearing notice for consideration of adoption of the 2023-2031 Housing Element at the January 24, 2023 City Council special meeting was published in the San Mateo Daily Journal on January 14, 2023.
 Notice of updated Housing Element availability was displayed on the home page of the City's website, posted to the City's Housing Element website and a physical copy was made available at City Hall and the Main Library.
 Notice of updated Housing Element publication was also included in the City's E-Newsletter and sent out to various email distribution lists, including the Housing Policy, Housing Element and General Plan Update email distribution lists.